NativeScript/plugins/packages/imagepicker/README.md

 ```

 ### Demo
+A short recording of the demo app on an iPhone 15 Pro Max with photo access set to None.
+The PHPicker still opens, the picks come back as file copies, and the progress callback fires for each item: [imagepicker-ios-phpicker.mov](images/imagepicker-ios-phpicker.mov)

 You can play with the plugin on StackBlitz at any of the following links:

  - [NativeScript TypeScript](https://stackblitz.com/edit/nativescript-stackblitz-templates-2pv6zn?file=app/main-page.xml)